dtarnawsky/cs-browser/readme.md

-# In app browser Sample
+# In App Browser Sample

 This app shows how to hide an in-app browser window until the page has loaded and then show it.